EuroBasket Women 2027

-The 2027 EuroBasket Women, commonly called EuroBasket Women 2027, will be the 41st edition of the biannual continental tournament in women's basketball, sanctioned by the FIBA Europe.
+The 2027 EuroBasket Women, commonly called EuroBasket Women 2027, will be the 41st edition of the biannual continental tournament in women's basketball, sanctioned by the FIBA Europe, for national women's basketball teams.
 It will be held from 16 to 27 June 2027.
 It will be co-hosted by Belgium, Finland, Sweden and Lithuania, with each country hosting for the first time.
 36 games will be played across five venues in five cities.
 This will be the second FIBA Women's EuroBasket to be hosted by four countries, copying the hosting format used for the men's EuroBasket since 2015.
 The final will be in Lithuania's capital, Vilnius.
 The tournament will involve 16 teams, with the four co-hosts qualifying automatically.

 The top six teams will qualify for the 2028 FIBA Women's Olympic Qualifying Tournaments to try and participate in the Basketball at the 2028 Summer Olympics in Los Angeles.

 Belgium are the two-time defending champions.